Skip to Content

 • You have completed the first 3 tutorials in this group.

-A graph can be used to show the connections between items such as the connections between airports or between people or groups in a social network.
+A property graph can be used to show the connections between items such as the connections between airports or between people or groups in a social network.

 • Step 1